Solomon Kwambe

-Solomon Sesugh Kwambe (born 30 September 1993) is a Nigerian footballer who plays as a defender for FC Tulsa in the USL Championship.
+Solomon Sesugh Kwambe (born 30 September 1993) is a Nigerian professional footballer who plays as a centre back for Lobi Stars.

 International career

 He made his debut for Nigeria versus Niger in a friendly game on 15 August 2012.
 He was selected for Nigeria's squad at the 2013 FIFA Confederations Cup.

-Solomon Kwambe was called up to NIgeria's 23-man squad for the 2014 African Nations Championship.
+Solomon Kwambe was called up to Nigeria's 23-man squad for the 2014 African Nations Championship.